 - C4RE recommends installing the radiator at the highest point in the loop.
 This placement allows the air bubbles to always stay above the pump and radiator, which prevents them from gurgling.
 You’ll also notice that the tubes don’t move around as much because the air bubbles don’t clump.

 - Place the radiator vertically inside the PC, then connect the tubes to the bottom.
-This placement allows the air bubbles to move down through the tubes, then immediately rise to the top of the radiator.
+This placement allows the air bubbles to move through the tubes and immediately rise to the top of the radiator.
 It’s an excellent choice for those who don’t have a lot of room in their PC, especially if you want to put the pump a bit higher.

 2. Grinding Pump Bearings